AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 >[!NOTE] {importance="high"}
 >
->[!UICONTROL Actionable Log Files] work only with Google DCM log files.
+>[!UICONTROL Actionable Log Files] work only with [!DNL Google DCM] log files.

 ## Working with Actionable Log Files {#section_4608990C8D0D43AE8FDC33081543E5E2}

-With [!UICONTROL Actionable Log Files], the information from DCM logs is captured in [!DNL Audience Manager] the same way that you would capture data from real-time website interactions. [!DNL Audience Manager] connects to your Google Cloud storage, parses the information from DCM logs, and sends the log data as actionable signals to our [Data Collection Servers](../../reference/system-components/components-data-collection.md#section_DEB68BEDDB4D4BCDAF50653D3F4568E2).
+With [!UICONTROL Actionable Log Files], the information from [!DNL DCM] logs is captured in [!DNL Audience Manager] the same way that you would capture data from real-time website interactions. [!DNL Audience Manager] connects to your [!DNL Google Cloud] storage, parses the information from [!DNL DCM] logs, and sends the log data as actionable signals to our [Data Collection Servers](../../reference/system-components/components-data-collection.md#section_DEB68BEDDB4D4BCDAF50653D3F4568E2).

 You still need to set up rule-based traits to capture the actionable signals.
 See how to set up rule-based traits either in the [Audience Manager UI](../../features/traits/create-onboarded-rule-based-traits.md#create-rules-based-or-onboarded-traits) or using our [Bulk Management Tools](../../reference/bulk-management-tools/bulk-create.md#task_E42901E227CE4123B3EE92074B16ACA2).
 Scroll down to the [Actionable Signals](../../integration/media-data-integration/actionable-log-files.md#section_F23E910753EB4241BFD8B76262526F18) section for a list of all the keys you can use in rule-based traits.

-For an average-sized DCM log file of 2 million lines, any traits created from actionable signals are realized within approximately one hour after we process the logs.
+For an average-sized [!DNL DCM] log file of 2 million lines, any traits created from actionable signals are realized within approximately one hour after we process the logs.

 >[!IMPORTANT] {importance="high"}
 >